Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 Traditional bipolar therapy and treatment options

-Bipolar disorder requires lifelong treatment.
-A comprehensive bipolar treatment plan consists of therapy and medication to help manage disruptive symptoms.
-With treatment, those with this condition can go on to lead healthy, productive lives.
-Some forms of treatment could include:
+Bipolar disorder often requires lifelong treatment.
+A comprehensive bipolar treatment plan consists of therapy and medication to help individuals manage disruptive symptoms.
+With treatment, those with this condition may lead healthy, productive lives.
+Treatments may include but are not limited to the following.

-• Psychotherapy: Although medication is often vital in successfully treating bipolar disorder, psychotherapy can help.
-Specifically, psychotherapy can assist patients in develop coping skills, like how to successfully adhere to their prescribed medication regimen.
-This can be accomplished by teaching them more about the condition and how they can adapt their lifestyle to manage it.
-Psychotherapy can be performed by a psychiatrist and a psychiatric nurse practitioner.
+Although medication is often used by doctors to treat bipolar disorder, psychotherapy is another effective option, whether by itself or in conjunction with medication.
+Specifically, psychotherapy can assist individuals in developing coping skills.
+The therapist may teach them more about the condition and how they can adapt their lifestyle to manage it.
+Psychotherapy can be performed by a psychiatrist, psychiatric nurse practitioner, therapist, counselor, or social worker.

-• Cognitive behavioral therapy: CBT is designed to help people with mental health challenges modify negative behaviors and shape them into more productive thoughts and actions.
-One important aspect of CBT involves educating people about their condition and helping them identify the cognitive distortions that lead to their symptoms.
+Cognitive-behavioral therapy (CBT) is designed to help people with mental health challenges modify negative thoughts and behaviors and shape them into more productive ones.
+Cognitive-behavioral therapy involves educating people about their condition and helping them identify the cognitive distortions that lead to their symptoms.
 With CBT, those with bipolar disorder can learn to recognize the negative thoughts associated with periods of mania or depression and find ways to change their thinking patterns.
-Therapists can also use CBT to teach their clients how to manage their sleep, stress, and anxiety.
+Therapists can also use cognitive-behavioral therapy to teach their clients how to manage their sleep, stress, and anxiety.

-• Dialectical behavior therapy: Dialectical behavior therapy is designed for individuals who experience intense emotions.
-Based on CBT, it’s a type of talk therapy that helps people manage and control their emotions.
-Research has shown that DBT can successfully decrease depressive and manic symptoms as well as improve emotional dysregulation.
+Dialectical behavior therapy (DBT) is designed for individuals who experience intense emotions.
+Based on cognitive-behavioral therapy, this modality is a type of talk therapy that helps people manage and control their emotions.
+Research has shown that DBT can successfully decrease depressive and manic symptoms and improve emotional dysregulation.

-• Interpersonal and social rhythm therapy: IPSRT was created to support people with mood disorders such as bipolar disorder.
+Interpersonal and social rhythm therapy (IPSRT) was created to support people with mood disorders such as bipolar disorder.
 This type of therapy consists of three different stages.
-During the initial stage (usually the first few sessions), the therapist learns about the patient’s current state and prior episodes, diving into the behaviors that occur during periods of mania and depression.
-The therapist and patient may also work together to select an interpersonal problem area that they can then work together to improve.
+During the initial stage (usually the first few sessions), the therapist learns about the client’s current state and prior episodes, diving into the behaviors that occur during periods of mania and depression.
+The therapist and client may also work together to select an interpersonal problem area that they can then work together to improve.

-During the intermediate stage, the patient may track and control their social rhythm and work with the therapist to learn how to manage changes in their rhythm more effectively.
-When a patient reaches the final stage, they can consult with their therapist to determine if therapy should be concluded or if sessions should occur less often.
+During the intermediate stage, the client may track and control their social rhythm and work with the therapist to learn how to manage changes in their rhythm more effectively.
+When clients reach the final stage, they can consult with their therapist to determine whether therapy should be concluded or if sessions should occur less often.

 Getty/AnnaStills

-• Psychodynamic therapy: In psychodynamic therapy, patients dive into the psychological roots of their condition.
+In psychodynamic therapy, clients dive into the psychological roots of their condition.
 Studies have shown that this technique can lead to lasting change, even after therapy sessions have ended.

-1. Group therapy: Group therapy for bipolar disorder is usually facilitated by a psychologist or trained peer mental health counselor.
+Group therapy for bipolar disorder is facilitated by a psychologist or trained peer mental health counselor.
 The focus of this therapy may depend on the dynamic of the group.
 Some groups may educate and teach coping skills, while others become a safe harbor for people with bipolar disorder to connect with others experiencing the same struggles.
 The National Alliance for Mental Illness and Bipolar Support Alliance both offer group therapy.
-If you don’t have a local in-person group, you can find dozens of online groups to join.
+Online group therapy sessions and support groups may be available for those struggling to find in-person therapy options.

 Alternative treatment options

-Medicine and talking therapies are two key factors in treating bipolar disorder, but other treatment options may help in managing the condition.
-These include:
+Medicine and talking therapies are two common treatments for bipolar disorder, but other treatment options may help individuals manage the condition, such as the following.

 Lifestyle changes

-The Substance Abuse and Mental Health Services Administration recommends several lifestyle changes to help manage symptoms.
-These include:
+The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends several lifestyle changes to manage symptoms, including:

 • Adopt healthy eating habits to provide your body the nutrition it needs

-• Avoid alcohol and drug use and seek help if you have a substance use problem
+• Avoid alcohol and substance use and seek help if you have a substance use problem

-• Keep a mood journal to track how you feel each day and note any triggers or changes in your experience
+• Keep a mood journal to track how you feel each day and note any events that incited symptoms or changes in your experience

 • Maintain a supportive network of family and friends